 The report caused “market jitters”, said Bernard Aw, an analyst with IG Markets in Singapore.

 “If the Saudis ramp production up by a substantial amount, the $40 mark should be easily broken.
+That creates a problem that we’re not even going to see the oil market rebalance, not even by the first half of next year,” he told AFP.

 Prices tumbled initially last Monday after the collapse of a meeting of major producers aimed at freezing output.